fbpx

 Hiring a Colorado Child Custody Attorney

 Even with these bases in mind, it’s crucial to know that as a non-biological parent, you will be facing a steep uphill battle.
-If you deeply worry about the well-being and best interests of the child and believe the child is even subjected to criminal activity or severe neglect, consult with one of our attorneys to strategize the best course of action and get an idea of what outcomes are realistic.
+If you deeply worry about the well-being and best interests of the child and believe the child is even subjected to criminal activity or severe neglect, consult with one of our attorneys to strategize the best course of action and get an idea of which outcomes are realistic.

 Free Case Evaluation